-- Cheshire East Safeguarding Children's Partnership (CESCP) procedures - Working Together to Safeguard Children 2018 - What to do if you are worried a child is being abused.
-2015 - Keeping Children Safe in Education 2022 - Statutory Framework for the Early Years Foundation Stage 2021 - Prevent Duty Guidance GOV.UK (www.gov.uk) - Behaviour in Schools: advice for headteachers and staff DFE 2022 - Safer Working Practise Guidance for those working with children and young people in education settings May 2022 - School Mental Health Policy July 2022 - School Relationships (and Sex) Education Policy - Staff Code of Conduct - Staff use of mobile phones and social media policy - Substance Misuse Policy - "Preventing and Tackling Bullying" DfE July 2017 - School and Colleges: When to call the police
+- Cheshire East Safeguarding Children's Partnership (CESCP) procedures - Working Together to Safeguard Children 2018 - Keeping children safe in education 2023 (publishing.service.gov.uk) - What to do if you are worried a child is being abused.
+2015 - Statutory framework for the early years foundation stage (publishing.service.gov.uk) Sept 2023 - Prevent duty guidance GOV.UK (www.gov.uk) - Behaviour in schools: advice for headteachers and staff DFE 2022 - Safer Working Practice Guidance for those working with children and young people in education settings May 2022 - School Mental Health Policy (EHS provided a model policy) - School Relationships (and Sex) Education Policy - Staff Code of Conduct - Staff use of mobile phones and Social Media Policy - Substance Misuse Policy - "Preventing and Tackling Bullying" DfE July 2017 - School and Colleges: When to call the police - Searching, Screening and Confiscation (publishing.service.gov.uk) July 2022

 Safeguarding and promoting the welfare of children is everyone's responsibility.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
 In order to fulfil this responsibility effectively, all professionals in this school make sure their approach is child-centred.
 This means that we consider, at all times, what is in the best interests of the child.
+The term children includes everyone under the age of 18.